open-company/open-company-email/docs/deliverability.md

 Follow the directions provided during signup to add the DMARC entry TXT record to your DNS in Route 53.

-Details on this step can be found here: [https://www.chrisanthropic.com/sending-mail-ses-route53-dkim-spf-dmarc/](Sending mail with AWS SES and Route 53)
+Details on this step can be found here: [Sending mail with AWS SES and Route 53](https://www.chrisanthropic.com/sending-mail-ses-route53-dkim-spf-dmarc/)

 After you setup the DNS record, click the verify button on Postmark's service and you'll get an email when it's able to verify your DNS entry.